-The Private Warrants (including the Warrants that may be issued upon conversion of working capital loans and the Common Stock issuable upon exercise of such Warrants) will not be transferable, assignable or salable until thirty (30) days after the completion of the Merger (except to certain permitted transferees, each of which will be subject to the same transfer restrictions) and they will not be redeemable by us so long as they are held by the initial purchasers or their permitted transferees (except as described under "Description of Securities - Public Warrants - Redemption of Warrants when the price per share of Common Stock equals or exceeds \$10.00").
+The Private Warrants (including the Warrants that may be issued upon conversion of working capital loans and the Common Stock issuable upon exercise of such Warrants) will not be transferable, assignable or salable until December 5, 2021 and they will not be redeemable by us so long as they are held by the initial purchasers or their permitted transferees (except as described under "Description of Securities - Public Warrants - Redemption of Warrants when the price per share of Common Stock equals or exceeds \$10.00").
 The initial purchasers, or their permitted transferees, have the option to exercise the Private Warrants on a cashless basis and the initial purchasers and their permitted transferees will also have certain registration rights related to the Private Warrants (including the shares of Common Stock issuable upon exercise of the Private Warrants), as described below.
 Otherwise, the Private Warrants have terms and provisions that are identical to those of the Public Warrants, including as to exercise price, exercisability and exercise period.
 If the Private Warrants are held by holders other than the initial purchasers or their permitted transferees, the Private Warrants will be redeemable by us in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.
 Each of the Warrants that may be issued upon conversion of working capital loans shall be identical to the Private Warrants.